rittermod/FS25_AdjustAnimalFood/README.md

 **What You Can Change:**
 - `weight`: Ingredient proportion (any positive number - automatically normalized to 1.0)
 - `fillTypes`: Space-separated crop names for this ingredient slot
+- `disabled` (on ingredient): Set to `"true"` to remove this ingredient from the mixture

 **Notes:**
 - Weights are automatically normalized (if you use 50, 25, 20, 5 they become 0.5, 0.25, 0.2, 0.05)
+- When you disable an ingredient, remaining ingredients are automatically renormalized
 - Ingredient order must match the game's order (usually matches the order in the XML)
+- You cannot disable entire mixtures, only individual ingredients

 ### Recipes Section